Front Door routing methods

 |First, select all backends that are enabled and returned healthy (200 OK) for the health probe.
 If there are six backends A, B, C, D, E, and F, and among them C is unhealthy and E is disabled.
 The list of available backends is A, B, D, and F.||Next, the top priority backends among the available ones are selected.
 If backend A, B, and D have priority 1 and backend F has a priority of 2.
 Then, the selected backends will be A, B, and D.||Select the backends with latency range (least latency & latency sensitivity in ms specified).
 If backend A is 15 ms, B is 30 ms and D is 60 ms away from the Front Door environment where the request landed, and latency sensitivity is 30 ms, then the lowest latency pool consist of backend A and B, because D is beyond 30 ms away from the closest backend that is A.||Lastly, Front Door will round robin the traffic among the final selected pool of backends in the ratio of weights specified.
 Say, if backend A has a weight of 5 and backend B has a weight of 8, then the traffic will be distributed in the ratio of 5:8 among backends A and B.|

-By default, the latency sensitivity property is set to 0 ms, that is, always forward the request to the fastest available backend.
+By default, the latency sensitivity property is set to 0 ms, that is, request is always forwarded to the fastest available backend and weights on the backends will not take effect unless two backends have the same network latency.

 Often an organization wants to provide high availability for their services by deploying more than one backup service in case the primary one goes down.
 Across the industry, this topology is also referred to as Active/Standby or Active/Passive deployment topology.
 The 'Priority' traffic-routing method allows Azure customers to easily implement this failover pattern.